igo95862/bubblejail/README.md

 * Python Qt5 - for GUI
 * Meson - build system
 * m4 - macro generator used during build
+* x86_64 architecture (please open an issue if you are interested in other architectures)

 Optional: